 So, is viscose an eco-friendly material?

 When it comes to sustainability, viscose fabric does have some good points.
 Since it is made from plants, it is biodegradable, unlike synthetic materials like acrylic and polyester.
 It requires significantly less water than cotton.
-And being made from trees and plants mean that it is from a renewable source, technically at least.
+And being made from trees and plants mean that it is from a renewable source, technically speaking at least.

 But there are some major issues with viscose that have been garnering attention over the last few years, with high-profile campaigns from organisations like Canopy, the Changing Markets Foundation, and Fashion for Good challenging viscose’s status as a sustainable material.